 Closing words

-This guide enables continued use of uBlock Origin in Chrome 139 through careful configuration of experimental flags and settings.
+This guide enables continued use of uBlock Origin in Google Chrome through careful configuration of experimental flags and settings.
 The process restores Manifest V2 extension support while maintaining Chrome's overall functionality.
 So you can continue to use your favorite add-ons for longer time.

 Support us